• The street project •

-“In addition to the impact of the various scenarios acted by the young people, it is clear in discussion with them that it made a personal impact on each of them.
+“It is clear in discussion with them that it made a personal impact on each of them.
 Whilst the climax of the programme is the performance, a lot of support is offered to young people in the scripting and commitment to the programme by the young people.
-The Street is emotional, sad and ultimately uplifting in its approach to engaging young people"
+The Street is emotional, sad and ultimately uplifting in its approach"

 Executive Director Social Work Resources